 - $20,000 Bodily Injury liability per crash

-lndeed, not having bodily injury liability at the time of a car crash could prove to be devastating to your finances, knowing that you — and not your insurer — would be responsible in shouldering all of the out-of-pocket costs.
+Indeed, not having bodily injury liability at the time of a car crash could prove to be devastating to your finances, knowing that you and not your insurer would be responsible in shouldering all of the out-of-pocket costs.

-However, bodily injury liability insurance isn’t the only type of coverage Florida drivers should consider when putting together a policy.
+However, bodily injury liability insurance isn’t the only type of coverage Florida drivers should consider when putting together an auto insurance policy.

 Or, in the instance that your car is damaged in a non-collision event — like an “Act of God,” vandalism, or hitting an animal — comprehensive coverage comes into play.
 This coverage is also optional and would likely require a deductible, but again — this could save on costly repairs.